yym68686/ChatGPT-Telegram-Bot/README.md

 Koyeb's free service can be a bit unstable, so deployment failures are pretty common.
 You might want to try redeploying, and if that doesn't work, consider switching to another platform. 😊

+- Why does the default model name reappear after I use CUSTOM_MODELS to delete it, and then check again with the /info command?

+If you deployed using `docker-compose.yml`, do not add quotes around the value of `CUSTOM_MODELS`.
+Incorrect usage: `CUSTOM_MODELS="gpt-4o,-gpt-3.5"`, otherwise it will cause environment variable parsing errors, resulting in the default model name reappearing.
+The incorrect way will be parsed as deleting the `gpt-3.5"` model, which will cause the default model name `gpt-3.5` not to be deleted.
+The correct way to write it is: `CUSTOM_MODELS=gpt-4o,-gpt-3.5`.

 ## References

 https://core.telegram.org/bots/api